edakturk14/ethereum-developer-resources/README.md

 ### Interactive Tutorials
 - [Speed Run Ethereum](https://speedrunethereum.com/) - Learn how to build on Ethereum; the superpowers and the gotchas
-- [Node Guardians](https://nodeguardians.io/) - Learn about blockchain and programming as you navigate through a medival game
+- [Node Guardians](https://nodeguardians.io/) - Learn about blockchain and programming as you navigate through a medieval game
 - [cryptozombies](https://cryptozombies.io/en/course) - Solidity beginner to intermediate hands-on tutorials

 ### Smart Contract Security
 - [Security Audits](https://blog.openzeppelin.com/security-audits/) by OpenZepplin
-- [The Ethernaut Game](https://ethernaut.openzeppelin.com/) - Web3/Solidity based game where each level is a smart contract that needs to be 'hacked'.
+- [The Ethernaut Game](https://ethernaut.openzeppelin.com/) - Web3/Solidity-based game where each level is a smart contract that needs to be 'hacked'.
 - [Damn Vulnerable DeFi](https://www.damnvulnerabledefi.xyz/) - A set of challenges to learn about smart contract security by [tincho](https://twitter.com/tinchoabbate)
 - [How to Audit a Smart Contract Video](https://www.youtube.com/watch?v=TmZ8gH-toX0&t=490s&ab_channel=PatrickCollins) by [Patrick Collins](https://twitter.com/PatrickAlphaC)